shry678/faros_takehome/README.md

 ## Helpful Links
-- [Endpoints Available for GitHub Apps](https://docs.github.com/en/rest/overview/endpoints-available-for-github-apps?apiVersion=2022-11-28) - this documentation gives you an idea of requests you can make and useful metrics you can calculate
+- [Endpoints Available for GitHub Apps](https://docs.github.com/en/rest/overview/endpoints-available-for-github-apps?apiVersion=2022-11-28) - this documentation gives you an idea of requests you can make

-- [PrettyTable Library](https://pypi.org/project/prettytable/) - this library is used to print ASCII tables
+- [PrettyTable Library](https://pypi.org/project/prettytable/) - library used to print ASCII tables

-- [MatPlotLib Library](https://pypi.org/project/matplotlib/) - this library creates visualization, like various graphs
+- [MatPlotLib Library](https://pypi.org/project/matplotlib/) - library that creates visualization, like various graphs

 - [ArgsParse](https://docs.python.org/3/library/argparse.html) - parser for command-line options and arguments

-- [Colored Library](https://pypi.org/project/colored/) - this library is used for color and formatting in command line
+- [Colored Library](https://pypi.org/project/colored/) - library used for color and formatting in command line